Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 service
 service = software functionality https://en.wikipedia.org/wiki/Service_(systems_architecture)
 service availability
-service level objectives (SLO) https://sre.google/resources/practices-and-processes/art-of-slos/ https://sre.google/resources/
-Service mesh
+service mesh
-service monitoring -- Error budget = starts at 1 - SLO and declines as the actual performance misses the SLO service monitoring -- Service-level agreement (SLA) = refund!! service monitoring -- Service-level indicator (SLI) = a measurement of performance service monitoring -- Service-level objective (SLO) = a statement of desired performance service monitoring https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring Service Proxy Egress authentication single point of failure = avoidable with redundancy
+service monitoring -- Error budget = starts at 1 - SLO and declines as the actual performance misses the SLO service monitoring -- service level -- agreement (SLA) = a team’s commitment to maintain a measurably high standard of service reliability for their customers. service monitoring -- service level -- agreement (SLA) = refund!! service monitoring -- service level -- indicator (SLI) = a measurement of performance service monitoring -- service level -- objective (SLO) = a statement of desired performance service monitoring -- service level -- objectives (SLO) https://sre.google/resources/practices-and-processes/art-of-slos/ https://sre.google/resources/ service monitoring -- service level = the performance of a service from its customers’ perspective.
+Encompasses many things, including: Is the service available when I need it?
+Is the service fast to respond?
+Is the service providing correct responses?
+Is the service protecting my privacy?...
+Service levels are critical in approaching reliability. service monitoring https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring Service Proxy Egress authentication single point of failure = avoidable with redundancy